Death by burning: "Crimes against nature"

-In 1532 and 1409 in Augsburg two pederasts were burned alive for their offenses.
+In 1409 and 1532 in Augsburg two pederasts were burned alive for their offenses.

 Penal code of Charles V

 In 1532, Holy Roman Emperor Charles V promulgated his penal code Constitutio Criminalis Carolina.
 A number of crimes were punishable with death by burning, such as coin forgery, arson, and sexual acts "contrary to nature".
 Also, those guilty of aggravated theft of sacred objects from a church could be condemned to be burnt alive.
 Only those found guilty of malevolent witchcraft could be punished by death by fire.

 Witches and heretics

 Burning was used during the witch-hunts of Europe, although hanging was the preferred style of execution in England and Wales.
 The penal code known as the Constitutio Criminalis Carolina (1532) decreed that sorcery throughout the Holy Roman Empire should be treated as a criminal offence, and if it purported to inflict injury upon any person the witch was to be burnt at the stake.
 In 1572, Augustus, Elector of Saxony imposed the penalty of burning for witchcraft of every kind, including simple fortunetelling.
 From the latter half of the 18th century, the number of "nine million witches burned in Europe" has been bandied about in popular accounts and media, but has never had a following among specialist researchers.
 Today, based on meticulous study of trial records, ecclesiastical and inquisitorial registers and so on, as well as on the utilization of modern statistical methods, the specialist research community on witchcraft has reached an agreement for roughly 40,000–50,000 people executed for witchcraft in Europe in total, and by no means all of them executed by being burned alive.
 Furthermore, it is solidly established that the peak period of witch-hunts was the century 1550–1650, with a slow increase preceding it, from the 15th century onward, as well as a sharp drop following it, with "witch-hunts" having basically fizzled out by the first half of the 18th century.

 Notable individuals executed by burning include Jacques de Molay (1314), Jan Hus (1415), Joan of Arc (1431), Girolamo Savonarola (1498), Patrick Hamilton (1528), John Frith (1533), William Tyndale (1536), Michael Servetus (1553), Giordano Bruno (1600), Urbain Grandier (1634), and Avvakum (1682).
 Anglican martyrs John Rogers, Hugh Latimer and Nicholas Ridley were burned at the stake in 1555.
 Thomas Cranmer followed the next year (1556).